 Beloved, to conclude:

-- I pray that, if we have lost sight of the Spirit, probably because we are not even doing half of what the yet-to-be-Christian Cornelius was doing, the Spirit will give us a fresh start: like a friend who drives his car off the road to wait of us to catch up with him/her, so may the Spirit of God give us the opportunity to catch up;
+- I pray that, if we have lost sight of the Spirit, probably because we are not even doing half of what the yet-to-be-Christian Cornelius was doing, the Spirit will give us a fresh start; like a friend who drives his car off the road to wait for us to catch up with him/her, so may the Spirit of God give us the opportunity to catch up

-- If we have not lost sight of the Spirit but we are far behind His ‘lead’, then, I pray that we will double up our steps by doing all that Cornelius did; and
+- If we have not lost sight of the Spirit but we are far behind His “lead”, then, I pray that He will enable us to double up our steps by doing all that Cornelius did; and

 - If we are already walking abreast of the Spirit, then, I pray that we will begin to walk hand-in-hand, by opening up more and more to the enlightenment and unconditional love that He pours out into our hearts.
 Amen.